 property.
 Why not?

 Several journalists approached me when I was gathering signatures for the petition.
-After listening to my tale first hand many signed my petition and also wanted to write a story but nothing was printed.
+After listening to my tale first hand they all signed my petition and also wanted to write a story but nothing was printed.
 Why not?
 One journalist brought a photographer with her who took photos of me standing outside my home but nothing was published.
 Why not?

 The media have been one sided, consistently unlawfully degrading me by falsely portraying me as a criminal but have ignored the criminal behaviour of the drug police.